Out-of-Bounds Access

 - Typical C++ compilers produce code that does things the fastest and easiest way, without any special safety checks while the program is running.

-- Thus we shouldn't be surprised if it finds the place in memory where the item would have been if the array had been that big, and interpreting whatever bits are there as the appropriate type.
+- Thus we shouldn't be surprised if the program finds the place in memory where the item would have been if the array had been that big, and interprets whatever bits happen to be there as the type it's expecting.

-- Accessing an array out of bounds can cause strange behavior because the compiler is assuming that you're following the rules.
+- Accessing an array out of bounds can cause strange behavior because the compiler assumes that you're following the rules.

 - On our systems, accessing memory that is way out of bounds can cause your program to crash.